CLICK the LINK below and enjoy hearing Kevin Morris as he appeared on a recent radio show!

 She dug through her purse for the stamps she just bought a week ago.
 This card needed to be posted today to reach him in time for his birthday.

-Cars behind her in line honked impatiently as she absentmindedly popped the card into the box slot in the drive through at the post office.
-She waved out the window and pulled away, smiling
+Cars behind her in line honked impatiently as she absentmindedly popped the card into the box slot in the drive-through at the post office.
+Happy, she waved out the window and pulled away, smiling

-The postal worker came to collect the drive through mail.
+The postal worker came to collect the drive-through mail.
 Dodging the automatic sprinklers, he reached for something face down on the ground.
-It was a goner, as he couldn’t read anything for the wet ink.
+It was a goner, as he couldn’t read a thing for the wet ink.

 I am honored to host today’s scenic turnout, for the book tour of Lazy Days, the holiday of a lifetime, by sisters, Anita and Jaye Dawes.
 Be sure to follow the links below for connecting to the authors, their Facebook party, and of course, to purchase YOUR COPY of Lazy Days!